Ford MEL engine

+The Ford MEL is a big-block 90° V8 engine family produced in various configurations by the Ford Motor Company between 1958 and 1967 in displacements from 383-462 cuin, and used in Ford, Edsel, Mercury, and Lincoln vehicles.

-Ford developed the MEL ("Mercury-Edsel-Lincoln") engine series as the replacement for the Lincoln Y-block V8 engine for use in large passenger car applications.
+The MEL (for Mercury-Edsel-Lincoln) began as the replacement for the Lincoln Y-block V8 engine for use in large passenger cars.
 These engines were produced in Lima, Ohio at Ford's Lima Engine plant.
-They were in turn replaced by the 385 series engines.
+The MEL was in turn replaced by the Ford 385 series engine.